-In Fig.~\ref{fig:fig1}{\bf b}, we show the phase diagram of our model with $T$ and $h$ expressed in units of $t$ and $J$, respectively.
+The properties of the above model on a square lattice have already been explored in Ref.~\cite{xuNonFermiLiquid+12017}.
+We further implement the model on a triangular lattice instead of the original square one.
+This modification is motivated by two key considerations.
+First, it reduces anisotropy, thus provides a more ideal platform for validating theoretical frameworks which assumes isotropy.
+Second, using another lattice geometry also offers additional validation for employing MET to analyze spin-fermion models.
+In Fig.~\ref{fig:fig1}{\bf b}, we show the phase diagram of the model with $T$ and $h$ expressed in units of $t$ and $J$, respectively.
 When the coupling strength is zero ($\xi = 0$), this model is a 2D Ising model with a transverse field, which can be mapped to a $(2+1)$D classical Ising model.
 Near the quantum critical point (QCP), the phase boundary can be described by $T_N(h) \sim |h - h_c|^{\nu z}$.
 Our numerical results give out a QCP $h_c = 4.763(8)$ at $T=0$ with critical exponent $\nu z \approx 0.63$ that is in accordance with the $(2+1)$D Ising universality class~\cite{pfeuty1971ising}.
-When the coupling is opened ($\xi = 1$), the fermions and spins are correlated strongly near the critical point, and the PM-FM transition happens at higher temperatures and external fields.
+When the coupling is opened ($\xi = 1$), the fermions and spins are correlated strongly near the critical point, and the PM-FM transition happens at higher temperatures and transverse fields.
 Similar to the square lattice case in Ref.~\cite{xuNonFermiLiquid+12017}, the exponent no longer obeys the relation $c = \nu z$.
 But unlike results on the square lattice where the $c = 0.77$ is much larger than the no coupling one, here we get a QCP $h_c = 4.9256(3)$ with $c = 0.635(2)$.
 It is interesting to mention that a recent theory predicts the absence of a unique dynamical critical exponent in nFL with critical FS~\cite{kukreja2024space}.

-To determine the phase boundary, we fix the temperature and scan different external fields $h$.
+To determine the phase boundary, we fix the temperature and scan different transverse fields $h$.
 We apply the data collapse method \cite{bhattacharjee2001measure} and finite-size analysis \cite{shao2016quantum,qinDualityDeconfinedQuantumCritical2017}.
 We find that both Ising spin and fermion spin susceptibility data yield the same critical point value in the thermodynamic limit, indicating that they belong to the same universality class.
-Further details and results regarding data collapse and finite-size analysis are included in Supplementary Note 3.
+Further details and results regarding data collapse and finite-size analysis are included in SI Appendix 3.